-B 1.8 UPDATED For all critical control points , there must be defined critical limits which are measurable or observable in real time and can be quantified.
-B 1.9 UPDATED The Participant must establish a monitoring system for all critical control points .
-B 1.10 UPDATED The Participant must establish corrective action for when critical limits have been exceeded.
-B 1.11 UPDATED The Participant must establish documentation to detail the controls and monitoring of hazards identified in the HACCP study.
-B 1.12 NEW If PRPs are used, documentation must be established to detail the controls and monitoring of the programmes.
-B 1.13 UPDATED The HACCP team must carry out a review of the HACCP study at least every 12 months or sooner if there are any changes to processes or procedures, or incidents that could affect feed safety .
-Guidance For additional guidance see the HACCP pages on the AIC website: https://www.agindustries.org.uk/sectors/trade-assurance-schemes/haccp.html B 1.14 NEW The HACCP review must also include any PRPs where they are used.
-B2 Documents B 2.1 Documents must be maintained to demonstrate compliance with the UFAS Standard .
-B 2.2 Changes to the documents must only be made by authorised personnel.
-B 2.3 The title and purpose of the documents must be clear.
-B 2.4 Documents must be dated, and systems must be in place to prevent the use of superseded documents.
-B 2.5 NEW The Participant must ensure that data and IT systems are secure and protected from both internal and external unauthorised access.
-Guidance Security does not just mean physical security but also the security of computer systems and sensitive internal data, including archiving of paper records .
+- B 2.1 Documents must be maintained to demonstrate compliance with the UFAS Standard. - B 2.2 Changes to the documents must only be made by authorised personnel. - B 2.3 The title and purpose of the documents must be clear. - B 2.4 Documents must be dated, and systems must be in place to prevent the use of superseded documents. - B 2.5The Participant must ensure that data and IT systems are secure and protectedNEWfrom both internal and external unauthorised access. - Guidance Security does not just mean physical security but also the security of computer systems and sensitive internal data, including archiving of paper records.